Sz-klarnia/Cancer-rates-by-US-County---analisys-and-pre/README.md

 of minority citizens on county level for United States

 Project info:
-Main goal of this project was to analyse how socioeconomical status is connected to cancer inicidence and death rates.
-I was interested in the relationship between income and poverty levels, percentage of black population, healthcare provider and cancer statistics.
-Project consists of various visualisations and calculations aimed at presenting these relations.
+Project contains quantitative analyses of relations between percentage of black population, median income and poverty rates and healthcare insurance provider.
+Results show that poverty rates and median income are heavily correlated with cancer death and incidence rates, indicating that poorer citizens have worse access to healthcare.
+It;s also correlated with percentage of black population, showing lingering inequalities between race groups in united states.
+Partialy because of this black majority counties have also worse cancer rates.
+Additionaly analyses shown, that populations with higher percentage of public health insurance (who are also poorer) have worse cancer rates.
+In the US health system poorer people have worse access to quality healthcare.

-Additionaly an OLS regression model was created to predict cancer deathrates
+Additionaly a regression model was created to predict cancer deathrates in US Counties